Cliff House, Thiruvananthapuram: The Exterior

 Cliff House compound is spread around 4.2 acres which also includes other ministerial residences.
-There is no formal gardens inside Cliff House, though a small lawn is well maintained in Eastern side where private tea-parties are conducted.
+There are no formal gardens inside Cliff House, though a small lawn is well maintained in Eastern side where private tea-parties are conducted.
 A large part of land is used for farming, started during second tenure of E. K. Nayanar.
 K. Karunakaran's wife Kalyani ensured that a large vegetable garden is there in Cliff house for their private use, during Karunakaran's tenure as Chief Minister.
 During tenure of A. K. Antony as Chief Minister, he was much interested in setting up a banana farm.
 After K. Karunakaran met with an accident in early 1990s, a swimming pool was commissioned as advised by doctors for his better health.
 A security office is located inside the facility to garrison security officials.